The cost of street food in Thailand is very inexpensive and a great way to try different dishes

 7 popular Thai street foods

-There is an absolutely massive array of different dished to sample when you are in Thailand.
-In fact, it can pretty overwhelming, especially if it is your first time.
+There is an absolutely massive array of different dishes to sample when you are in Thailand.
+In fact, it can be pretty overwhelming, especially if it is your first time.

-So in that vein, I have decided to keep it simple and introduce you to a few of the famous and favourite dishes the Thai street food scene has to offer.
+So in that vein, I have decided to keep it simple and introduce you to a few of the famous and favorite dishes the Thai street food scene has to offer.

-Wok-fried noodle with egg, or prawn, chicken or beef.
+Wok-fried noodles with egg, prawn, chicken, or beef.
 This is a very tasty dish and easy to make.
 Popular throughout Thailand

 Spicy papaya salad

-Strips of green papaya are crunched in a mortar and pestle with a range of ingredients that include sugar, fish sauce, lime and chillies.
-This creates a sweet, sour, salty and hot flavour, associated with many Thai dishes.
+Strips of green papaya are crunched in a mortar and pestle with a range of ingredients that include sugar, fish sauce, lime, and chilies.
+This creates a sweet, sour, salty, and hot flavor, associated with many Thai dishes.